BYOC Premises Edge group configuration overview

 Map the site and trunks you need in an Edge group before adding the Edges.
 After you determine the trunks you need, you add the Edges attached to those trunks to the Edge group.

-Edge group setup is detailed in Create an Edge group with a phone trunk.
+Edge group setup is detailed in Create a BYOC Premises Edge group with a phone trunk.